Jaswanthh22/Ai_Browser_Navigator/README.md

 -   ✅ Memory of past actions for better context handling

--   ✅ Integration with APIs for hybrid workflows

 -   ✅ Web UI for interactive usage

 -   ✅ Plug-and-play local LLM model support